Azure/azure-sdk-for-js/sdk/servicebus/service-bus/README.md

   - This method takes the host name of your Service Bus instance and a credentials object that you need to generate using the [@azure/identity](https://www.npmjs.com/package/@azure/identity) library.
 The host name is of the format `name-of-service-bus-instance.servicebus.windows.net`.
+    If you're using an own token provider against AAD, then set the "scopes" for service-bus to be `["https://servicebus.azure.net//user_impersonation"]` to get the appropriate token.

 ### Key concepts